mmorenoz/GAM_LandslideSize/README.md

 > Moreno, M., Steger, S., Tanyas, H., & Lombardo, L. (2023).
 Modeling the area of co-seismic landslides via data-driven models: The Kaikōura example.
 Engineering Geology, 320, 107121. https://doi.org/10.1016/j.enggeo.2023.107121

-The provided script runs the landslide area modeling using GAMS, its respective validation via random cross-validation and spatial cross-validation, as well as the visualization of the results.
+The provided code runs the landslide area modeling using GAMS, its respective validation via random cross-validation and spatial cross-validation, as well as the visualization of the results.

 ## Abstract